ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 This is a basic `search` request in the search API format.

-Required elements in a `search` request are `meta` and `query` which are both specified in the basic example above, `requires`, and `logic` are optional and not specified.
+Required objects in a `search` request are `meta` and `query` which are both specified in the basic example above, `requires`, and `logic` are optional and not specified.

 ### Meta object